MonoidMusician/blog/sources/purs_unicode.md

     - Provide tests for this API
 - Have the compiler produce `CodePoint`{.haskell} literals instead of `Char`{.haskell}
   - This is one of the biggest annoyances of dealing with Unicode data in PureScript today: `CodePoint`{.haskell} literals do not exist.
-  - Again: literals need to be valid (i.e. non-surrogate) code points, but at runtime there is no such guarantee.
+  - Again: literals need to be valid ([i.e.]{t=} non-surrogate) code points, but at runtime there is no such guarantee.
 - Keep changes to user code minimal
   - Besides renaming types and a few methods (sorry).